 Only 40 millimeters in diameter (a bit too large for a dressy timekeeper,) the case still doesn’t look ridiculously large compared to the 26 mm NOS (“new old stock”) manually-wound ETA caliber 2408 with an instant date function.

 Beating at a slow (by today’s standards) frequency of only 18,000 vibrations per hour, the movement is built on 17 jewels and offers only 36 hours of power reserve.

 Not particularly impressive, but, hey, that’s a vintage caliber that you will have a hard time finding in mint conditions!
 On the other hand, servicing such a timepiece may be a bit of a problem, when compared to more modern blank calibers.

 As usual for classic timepieces, the new Milus Heritage Snow Star offers superb legibility with the rose gold plated hands and hour markers looking very contrast on a silvered background of the flat dial.

 The faceted indices look somewhat crude (if not awkward,) yet I could live with that.

 The only thing that bothers me in this particular case is the set of cuff-links that are offered with the package.

 With their stylized fighter plane decoration with a rose gold propeller on the outside, they look like a study in bad taste.
-I really can’t imagine myself wearing this abomination if not ordered by a commanding officer.
+I can’t imagine myself wearing this abomination if not ordered by a commanding officer.

 Not sure whether they considered offering the new package as a part of the new “Life Barter Kit,” but finally they decided to limit the production at a more or less exclusive run of only 99 pieces.
 Price is still unknown.

 Movement: Hand-wound, ETA caliber 2408, NOS, 17 jewels, 25.9 mm, 18,000 vph, NOS, Swiss Made